 Responsive is hard and frustrating.
 But it’s awesome and it looks fantastic.
 Try to also make it load fast by not wasting time to load big images and display them small.
 Always use the ‘srcset’ image attribute.
 Even if it’s a photographer’s website, you still don’t need the full images.
 You can load them separately when a click occurs.

 There is an option for backgrounds too.
 It’s still in development and only supported by the major browsers, but it’s there.
-Use it wisely if you every need to add background images on responsive designs.
+Use it wisely if you ever need to add background images on responsive designs.

 Don’t Ignore PageSpeed Insights Completely